50.1 MB (4.2 MB compressed)

-Blood cells in a capillary, artwork.
+Blood cells, artwork.
 Red blood cells (erythrocytes, red) distribute oxygen to body tissues, and carry waste carbon dioxide back to the lungs.
-White blood cells (leucocytes, white) are part of the immune system.
+White blood cells (leucocytes, blue-white and yellow-green) are part of the immune system.
 They attack and destroy infectious agents (pathogens) and foreign substances, and destroy and remove cellular debris.
-Platelets (thrombocytes, yellow) are active in blood coagulation (clotting).
+Platelets (not shown) are active in blood coagulation (clotting).
+Types of white blood cell are neutrophil, eosinophil, basophil, lymphocyte and monocyte.
+They vary in appearance, from multi-lobed nuclei to the presence or absence of granules.

 Model release not required.
 Property release not required.